Rudra-Sankha-Sinhamahapatra/DAA-LAB/README.md

 # Lab Day 1: Revision of Data Structures

-This repository contains four programs focused on data structures.
+This Lab contains four programs focused on data structures.
 Each program performs different operations on arrays and demonstrates fundamental concepts in programming.

 ## Programs